-As technology evolves, features of this app have the potential to progress as well.
+As technology evolves, features of this app has the potential to progress as well.
 Upgrading the dermoscope further will improve picture quality, in turn increasing the accuracy of dermatologists’ assessment.
-Even though technological advances shows promise for the future, all telehealth will have to overcome the slow-moving government policies and overall reluctance of change by doctors and the healthcare industry as a whole.
+Even though technological advances shows promise for the future, all telehealth must overcome the slow-moving government policies.
+Plus the overall reluctance to change by doctors and the healthcare industry as a whole.
 In the face of adversity, First Derm is merging healthcare and technology to provide an efficient, convenient, and affordable product.

 - Börve A., and R. Molina-Martinez.
 “A Pilot Study of a Medical Information Service Using Mobile Phones in Sweden.”
 Journal of Telemedicine and Telecare 15.8 (2009): 421-22.
 Web.

 - Börve A., Holst A., Gente-Lidholm A, Molina-Martinez R., and Paoli J. “Use of the mobile phone multimedia messaging service for teledermatology.”
 Journal of Telemedicine and Telecare (2012): 18- 292.
 Web.